yigitaktan/XeQueryReplayer/ab-test/regression-comparator.md

 > [!NOTE]
 > Classification is typically derived from Query Store query text inspection logic.
 For mixed batches or complex statements, categorization may not be perfect; treat this as a pragmatic filter, not a formal parser.
+>
+> For high-stakes investigations, validate statement type using the original query text or application context.

 ### Workload-Type Inclusion (Ad-hoc vs Stored Procedures)